manas1511200/flappy-bird-game-java-/README.md

 ## Improvements

-Currently, the game does not include sound effects.
-Contributions are welcome to add sound or improve other aspects of the game.
+Contributions are welcome to improve  aspects of the game.
 Feel free to fork the repository and submit a pull request!

 ---